centria/advanced-csharp/src/content/part07/part07-1.md

         └── ProgramTest.cs
 ```

  This is not a very reasonable way to create or maintain projects.
-When the projects start to grow, the structure is soon hard to follow, and even harder to maintain.
+We need to also learn how to create projects ourselves.

+## Creating our first program

+MISSING CONTENT

+## Organizing and testing using the NewTypes Pets Sample

 The following is adapted [**from this .NET Documentation**](https://docs.microsoft.com/en-us/dotnet/core/tutorials/testing-with-cli).

 [//]: # (Should not derive from there, as it might be copyrighted.)

-## Organizing and testing using the NewTypes Pets Sample

 ### Building the sample